 '''

 func IntReadSpec(dom v: Event; dom id: Ident): formula;

 v=Mem:[rd,?,?,?,id?]

-end:
+end;

 '''

 The macro ReadSpec is the conjunction of five clauses.
-The first clause BlockingCalls specifies as required in [4] that procedure calls are blocking in the sense that a process stops after issuing a call in order to wait for the corresponding return to occur.
+The first clause BlockingCalls specifies as required in [3] that procedure calls are blocking in the sense that a process stops after issuing a call and waits for the corresponding return to occur.
 The last clause OnlyAtomReadSlnReadCalls specifies that an atomic read event occurs only during the handling of read calls.
-This requirement is not described in [4].
+This requirement is not described in [3].
 Reading in between the lines however, it seems clear that the specifier did not mean for atomic reads to happen without being part of some read procedure call.
-Both clauses are straightforwardly defined in FIDO using interval temporal idioms similar to those explained in Section 2.1.
+Both clauses are straightforwardly defined in Fido using interval temporal idioms similar to those explained in Section 2.1.